-As a follow up to the #WeAreStillIn campaign, ICLEI USA and 350.org are taking a People’s Delegation to COP23, the 2017 Conference of the Parties organized under the United Nations Framework Convention on Climate Change (UNFCCC).
-COP23 will take place in Bonn, Germany, from November 6-17, 2017.
-The nations that have signed on to the Paris Agreement will attend COP23 to continue implementation of the Agreement.
+As a follow up to the #WeAreStillIn campaign, ICLEI USA and 350.org are taking a U.S. People’s Delegation to COP23, the 2017 Conference of the Parties organized under the United Nations Framework Convention on Climate Change (UNFCCC).
+COP 23 will take place in Bonn, Germany, from November 6-17, 2017.
+The nations that have signed on to the Paris Agreement will attend the climate talks to continue implementation of the Agreement.

 ICLEI is the only city network accredited as an observer to the UNFCCC and is the focal point for the Local Governments and Municipal Authorities (LGMA) working group, giving us the unique opportunity to amplify the voices of the individuals and communities that inspire local leaders to act.